ConvertKit/convertkit-react/README.md

 |    showLabels   |       false      |     boolean          |
 |     hideName    |       false      |     boolean          |
 |     newTab      |       false      |     boolean          |

+##### Templates
+The minimal template has no preconfigured styling, leaving you options to style as desired.
+To get a preconfigured style, use one of the app templates (clare, rainer, powell etc) as seen on the app.

 ## Contributing